There are many beautiful places to visit in Israel.

 Among the most interesting attractions in Galilee there are Zippori National Park – between Nazareth and the village of Cana – inside which you will find the Old Zippori Village; Cana, locally known as Kfar Cana, known as the traditional site of the wedding party where Jesus performed one of his miracles, turning water into wine and where you’ll be able to see the Franciscan Wedding Church.

-Moshav Arbel, a small village where you will find the ruins of a synagogie, and Mount Arbel, from where you can enjoy stunning views of the Sea of Galilee, are probably among the most beautiful places to visit in Israel.
+Other must-sees include Moshav Arbel, a small village where you will find the ruins of a synagogue, and Mount Arbel, from where you can enjoy stunning views of the Sea of Galilee.

-Closer to the Sea of Galilee, Capernaum, is thought to be one of the most sacred sites in the Christian pilgrimage and one of the most famous Israel tourist attractions.
+Closer to the Sea of Galilee, Capernaum, is thought to be one of the most sacred sites in the Christian pilgrimage.
 There you can see the remains of an ancient synagogue and those of the Church and House of Peter.
 Don’t miss the churches of Tabgha!

 Other places to visit in Israel include Nebi Shu’eib, the site of the tomb of Jethro (father in law of Moses and a prophet in the Druze tradition); and the Horns of Attin, the site where in 1187, during the battle of Hattin, the Crusaders faced the army of Saladin.